awsdocs/amazon-kendra-developer-guide/doc_source/key-management.md

 When you create a key using the AWS KMS console, you must give the key the following policy that enables Amazon Kendra to use the key\.
 If you create a key with the Amazon Kendra console, the policy is applied to the key for you\.
 For more information, see [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

+You should specify only the CMKs that Amazon Kendra needs to use in the Resource element to ensure permissions or actions are limited only to the specified CMKs\.

 ```
 {
+  "Version": "2012-10-17",
+  "Statement": {
     "Effect": "Allow",
     "Principal": {
         "Service": "kendra.amazonaws.com"